Chronic Wasting Disease

 - CWD is a fatal brain disease of whitetailed deer, mule deer, caribou, moose, and elk.
 It is similar to mad cow disease which occurs in cattle.

-- CWD occurs in wild deer populations in 24 U.S. states and 2 Canadian provinces, and has been detected in states as close as Pennsylvania and New York.
+- CWD has been found in free-ranging deer populations in 24 U.S. states and 2 Canadian provinces, and has been detected in states as close as Pennsylvania and New York.

 - CWD has not yet been recorded as being transmissible to people.
 However, a similar disease does exist in humans.